cnielly/prototypical-networks-omniglot/README.md

 [LateX formula v_k = sum(x_i in Sk, f_theta(x_i)]

 S<sub>k</sub> denotes the set of examples labeled with class k.

-The prototype of a class can be seen as the representative of the class.

 <ins>**Step 3: compute distance between queries and prototypes**</ins>